-Base Currency / Quotation Currency = value
+Base Currency divided by Quotation Currency equals Value

 Disclosures and Disclaimer: Investment in securities markets are subject to market risks; please read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
 Past performance is not indicative of future results.
 Details provided in the above newsletter are for educational purposes and should not be construed as investment advice by BP Equities Pvt.
 Ltd. Investors should consult their investment advisor before making any investment decision.
 BP Equities Pvt Ltd – SEBI Regn No: INZ000176539 (BSE/NSE), IN-DP-CDSL-183-2002 (CDSL), INH000000974 (Research Analyst), CIN: U45200MH1994PTC081564.
 Please ensure you carefully read the Risk Disclosure Document as prescribed by SEBI | ICF